ErpNetDocs/dev/topics/table-api/index.md

       Source
    ```

-   To get this step code, you can add the following in the OData source URL (in addition to the one shown in Screenshot 2):
+   To get this step code, you can add the following in the OData source URL (in addition to the one shown in picture 2):

    ```
    /tableapi/odata/Gen_Documents?$filter=Void eq false and State ge 30